 Equatorial Guinea comprises a mainland territory and five islands lying across the equator in the Gulf of Guinea.
 Parts of the present-day country were under first Portuguese and then Spanish colonial rule from the 15th century; Britain also occupied parts of the territory.
 During the colonial era, Spanish settlers established cocoa plantations, worked by waves of migrants from West Africa, Europe and the Caribbean.
 Equatorial Guinea gained independence as a republic in 1968, and is the only Spanish speaking country in Africa.
-A one-party state in the 1970s, the country saw a coup in 1979, since when there has been a nominal multiparty democracy with continuing periodic unrest, including attempted coups.
+The country was a one-party state in the 1970s, but following a coup in 1979 there has been a nominal multiparty democracy with continuing periodic unrest, including attempted coups.

 Equatorial Guinea, with a tropical climate and abundant rainfall throughout the year, has extensive perennial surface water resources.
 However, a lack of infrastructure means that protected water supplies are not well developed, particularly in rural areas.

 Dr Kirsty Upton and Brighid Ó Dochartaigh, British Geological Survey, UK

 Dr Imogen Bellwood-Howard, Institute of Development Studies, UK

 Please cite this page as: Upton & Ó Dochartaigh, 2018.

 Bibliographic reference: Upton K, Ó Dochartaigh BÉ and Bellwood-Howard, I. 2018.
 Africa Groundwater Atlas: Hydrogeology of Equatorial Guinea.
 British Geological Survey.
 Accessed [date you accessed the information]. http://earthwise.bgs.ac.uk/index.php/Hydrogeology_of_Equatorial_Guinea

 Terms and conditions